Jonjos95/Kickstarter-analysis/README.md

-# Kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data to uncover trends
+A comprehensive analysis of kickstarter data and trends,to infer the factors that contribute to a successful launch